 Easy enough, right?
 Well… the Kookamunga Burger is 4 lbs of beef, a 2-lb hamburger bun (it’s the size of two barstool seats), and 1.5 lbs more of lettuce, tomato, pickles, onions, and cheese.
 Plenty of people have done it.
 Adam Richman couldn’t, but still.

-The food is definitely great, the atmosphere is great, and it’s still a must-visit Memphis staple that just celebrated its 70th anniversary.
-Also, the Rendezvous practically invented dry ribs and there’s a good chance that’s totally new to you.
+The food is definitely great, the atmosphere is great, and it’s still a must-visit Memphis staple that just celebrated its 71st anniversary.
+Also, the Rendezvous practically invented dry ribs and chances are that’s totally new to you.

 Brunch on the patio of an old-timey, art deco theater for silent movies?
 Umm, yes please!
 If I could convey my thoughts here in a 1920s reporter’s voice, I absolutely would.